Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (a sprig of mistletoe)
 **Duration:** Instantaneous

 Up to ten berries appear in your hand and are infused with magic for the duration.
 A creature can use its action to eat one berry.
-Eating a berry restores 1 hit point, and the berry provides enough nourishment to sustain a creature for one day.
+Eating a berry restores 1 Hit Point, and the berry provides enough nourishment to sustain a creature for one day.

 The berries lose their potency if they have not been consumed within 24 hours of the casting of this spell.